Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/09/wrapping-simple-types-in-a-class-for-identities.md

 There are other benefits too.

 When you get the 2,147,483,648th Person in your system and need to switch from Int32 to Int64 (or to an unsigned Int32 or a Guid or a string – that discussion is for another day) – you only need to change your `PersonId` class and whatever maps to it.
-You don’t need to chase parameters throughout your system to update them all.
+You don't need to chase parameters throughout your system to update them all.

-This technique doesn’t just apply to identities.
+This technique doesn't just apply to identities.
 Consider situations where you are passing simple types that may cause confusion.
 For example, if you are passing width, height and depth to a method would it be better to have an object that represents this set of parameters that will make it more readable and less error prone:

 ```csharp
 var table = new Table(200, 300, 240);